Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Quotients of K3 surfaces to the power

 \end{rmk} Theorem \ref{geneth} is a direct consequence of Theorem \ref{quotientsvalide} and Claim 3 of its proof. \begin{proof}[Proof of Theorem \ref{geneth}] Let $S$ be a K3 surface.
-Let $\mathcal{G}$ be a finite automorphism group on $S^n$.
+Let $\mathcal{G}$ be a finite automorphism group of $S^n$.
 Let $Y\rightarrow S^n/\mathcal{G}$ be a terminalization which is an irreducible symplectic variety with simply connected smooth locus.
 Let $\mathcal{H}\subset \mathcal{G}$ be the normal subgroup generated by the trivial complex reflexions.
 We have seen in Claim 3 of the proof of Theorem \ref{quotientsvalide} that there exists a K3 surface $\Sigma$ such that $\Sigma^n\rightarrow S^n/\mathcal{H}$ is a crepant resolution.
-Since $\mathcal{H}$ is normal $\mathcal{G}/\mathcal{H}$ induces an automorphism group on $\Sigma^n$.
-Then applying Theorem \ref{quotientsvalide} to the couple $(\Sigma^n, \mathcal{G}/\mathcal{H})$ provides Theorem \ref{geneth}. \end{proof}
+Since $\mathcal{H}$ is normal $\mathcal{G}/\mathcal{H}$ induces an automorphism group of $\Sigma^n$.
+By definition the group $\mathcal{G}/\mathcal{H}$ does not contain any trivial complex reflexion (different from $\id$), therefore the proof of Theorem \ref{quotientsvalide} applies to the couple $(\Sigma^n, \mathcal{G}/\mathcal{H})$.
+We can find $G$ a symplectic automorphism group of $\Sigma$ which is abelian if $n\geq3$ and $\theta$ a valid involution on $G$ such that: